Asus ZenBook 14X OLED Space Edition review

 - No discrete GPU

-The performance of the Asus ZenBook 14X OLED Space Edition is among the best we’ve seen all year due in no small part to the Intel Core i9-12900H processor, 32GB LPDDR5 RAM, and 1TB M.2 PCIe SSD.
+The performance of the Asus ZenBook 14X OLED Space Edition is among the best we’ve seen all year, due in no small part to the Intel Core i9-12900H processor, 32GB of LPDDR5 RAM, and 1TB M.2 PCIe SSD.

-We’re only just starting to get our hands on laptops with the latest 12th-gen Intel Core processors, so there aren’t too many laptops out there at the moment we can fairly compare the ZenBook 14X OLED Space Edition to, and comparing its performance to last year’s best laptops feels like a bigger mismatch than normal.
+We’re only just starting to get our hands on laptops with the latest 12th-gen Intel Core processors, so there aren’t too many laptops out there at the moment to which we can fairly compare the ZenBook 14X OLED Space Edition.
+Comparing its performance to last year’s best laptops feels like an even bigger mismatch than normal.
 Intel Alder Lake really is that good.

 Here is how the Asus ZenBook 14X OLED Space Edition performed in our suite of benchmark tests: